Rosemont, Baltimore

 Rosemont is a neighborhood in the western part of Baltimore, Maryland.
 Located below North Avenue, above Franklintown Road, East of Hilton Parkway, and West of Bloomingdale Avenue it is a working class African-American neighborhood.

 It is immediately adjacent to Walbrook Junction and Leakin Park.
-Though the area was once considered middle-class, it has in the last century experienced economic depression, housing abandonment, and increased crime.
+Though the area was once considered middle-class, it has in the 20th century experienced economic depression, housing abandonment, and increased crime.
 The neighborhood was affected by the Baltimore riot of 1968.